What Happens When You Pay Off Your Mortgage?

 Here’s how mortgage payoff works:

-• To get the amount you need to pay off your mortgage, the first thing you need to do is request a mortgage payoff letter.
+• To find out the amount you need to pay off your mortgage, the first thing you need to do is request a mortgage payoff letter.
 If you pay the amount on your last statement, you won’t have the right amount.
 A mortgage payoff letter will include the appropriate fees and the amount of interest through the day you’re planning to pay the loan off.

 • Know that the payoff letter is only good for a set amount of time, and make sure to get your payment in on time.